 Impulse control: Connection with others is the construct that literally wires the brain for impulse control.
-Disconnected children are disruptive.
+Disconnected children are disruptive and prone to aggressive or bullying behaviors.
 External reward/punishment systems cannot improve a child’s ability to self-regulate because they are not designed to teach new skills.
-The School Family uses connection to internally encourage impulse control and teaches self-regulation skills in context.
+The School Family uses connection to encourage impulse control while teaching self-regulation skills in context.

 Attention: Our attentional system is sensitive to stress and becomes engaged with positive emotions.
 The School Family reduces stress while creating an atmosphere of caring, encouragement and meaningful contributions.
 These components are essential for children to develop and apply sustained attention.